nanoframework/nf-interpreter/docs/build-instructions.md

 ```
 cmake \
 -DTOOLCHAIN_PREFIX="E:/GNU_Tools_ARM_Embedded/5_4_2016q3" \
--DTARGET_CHIP=STM32F407VG \
--DPACKAGE_VERSION=1.13.1 \
--RTOS=FREERTOS \
+-DCHIBIOS_VERSION=16.1.7 \
--FREERTOS_VERSION=9.0.0 \
+-DCHIBIOS_BOARD=ST_NUCLEO_F091RC \
 -G "NMake Makefiles" ../
 ```

-This will call CMake (on your *build* directory that is assumed to be under the repository root) specifying the location of the toolchain install, targeting STM32F407VG, asking for the ST Cube package version 1.13.1 to be used, specifying FreeRTOS v9.0.0 as the RTOS and that the build files suitable for NMake are to be generated.
+This will call CMake (on your *build* directory that is assumed to be under the repository root) specifying the location of the toolchain install, specifying ChibiOS v16.1.7 as the RTOS version, that the target board is named ST_NUCLEO_F091RC and that the build files suitable for NMake are to be generated.

 Another example:

 ```
 cmake \
 -DTOOLCHAIN_PREFIX="E:/GNU_Tools_ARM_Embedded/5_4_2016q3" \
--DTARGET_CHIP=STM32F091RC \
--DPACKAGE_VERSION=1.6.0 \
--RTOS=MBEDRTOS \
+-DCHIBIOS_SOURCE=E:/GitHub/ChibiOS \
--MBEDRTOS_SOURCE=E:/GitHub/mbed-os \
+-DCHIBIOS_BOARD=ST_NUCLEO144_F746ZG \
 -G "NMake Makefiles" ../
 ```

-This will call CMake (on your *build* directory that is assumed to be under the repository root) specifying the location of the toolchain install, targeting STM32F091RC, asking for the ST Cube package version 1.6.0 to be used, specifying MBEDRTOS as the RTOS, that mBed RTOS sources are located in the designated path (mind the forward slash and no ending slash) and that the build files suitable for NMake are to be generated.
+This will call CMake (on your *build* directory that is assumed to be under the repository root) specifying the location of the toolchain install, specifying that ChibiOS sources to be used are located in the designated path (mind the forward slash and no ending slash),  that the target board is named ST_NUCLEO144_F746ZG and that the build files suitable for NMake are to be generated.

 After successful completion you'll have the build files ready to be used in the target build tool.